timroster/cloud-enterprise-examples/iac/15-classic-vsi/README.md

 This example shows how to create one or more master nodes and one or more slave nodes using IBM classic infrastructure services.
 This pattern will require the classic infrastructure user id and classic infrastructure api key of a member of the account.
 This can be the account owner, or another user which has been assigned classic infrastructure "superuser" permissions in the **Access (IAM) -> Users -> (specific user) -> Classic Infrastructure** tab.

-Depending on preference, this code can be used with either local terraform cli or for users who don't usually use terraform, the code can be deployed using a Schematics workspace.
+Depending on preference, this code can be used with either local terraform cli or for users who don't usually use terraform, the code can be deployed using an IBM Cloud [Schematics](https://cloud.ibm.com/docs/schematics?topic=schematics-about-schematics) workspace.
 Using Schematics is easy for users new to Infrastructure as Code and it's highly recommended to quickly get things going.

 The only requirement to use Schematics is the `ibmcloud` cli and the `schematics` plugin - the first two items in [General Requirements](#general-requirements)